-In particular with respect to the use of 'Advanced' or other such terms in a program title, the registrar's decision will be based on consideration of whether it is adequately supported by one or more of:
+In particular with respect to the use of 'Advanced' or other synonymous term in a program title, the registrar's decision will be based on the following considerations:

+Use of 'Advanced' must be supported by one or more of:

-- admission requirements that include substantive quantifiable and documented background (education and/or occupational experience) in the primary subject area of the program; - learning objectives that demonstrate the program's scope prepares students with skills and knowledge of substantively greater depth and/or breadth than programs in the subject area leading to a regular (i.e. non-Advanced, non-Specialist) credential of the same type (e.g. an Advanced Diploma as compared with a Diploma) at various institutions; - career outcomes (jobs for which graduates will be prepared based solely on the program curriculum and any previous related skills or knowledge specified in the admission requirements, without additional education or work experience) that are at a higher level of pay and/or responsibility than those accessible to graduates of a regular program;
+- admission requirements that include substantive quantifiable and documented background (education and/or occupational experience) in the primary subject area of the program; - learning objectives that demonstrate the program's scope is substantively more extensive than programs in the subject area leading to a regular (i.e. non-Advanced) credential of the same type (e.g. an Advanced Diploma as compared with a Diploma) at various institutions; - career outcomes (jobs for which graduates will be prepared based solely on the program curriculum and any previous related skills or knowledge specified in the admission requirements, without additional education or work experience) that are at a higher level of pay and/or responsibility than those accessible to graduates of a regular program;